Large Language Models for Combinatorial Optimization of Design Structure Matrix: Introduction

-Therefore, the ability of LLMs to combine mathematical and semantic reasoning, along with their possession of extensive domain knowledge, motivated us to explore their potential for DSM optimization tasks in engineering design, where contextual information is vital for identifying high-quality solutions.
-Our hypotheses are: (1) LLMs can be effectively applied to DSM-based combinatorial optimization tasks, and (2) incorporating contextual domain knowledge can further enhance LLM performance by supporting mathematical reasoning with semantic insights.
+Therefore, the ability of LLMs to combine mathematical and semantic reasoning, along with their inherent extensive domain knowledge, motivated us to explore their potential for DSM optimization tasks in engineering design, where contextual information is useful for identifying high-quality solutions.
+Our hypotheses are: (1) LLMs can be effectively applied to DSM-based combinatorial optimization tasks, and (2) incorporating contextual domain knowledge can further enhance the proposed LLM-based method by supporting mathematical reasoning with semantic insights.

 This paradigm, which leverages both semantic and mathematical reasoning, introduces a novel approach to combinatorial optimization beyond the reach of traditional purely mathematical methods.
 To validate the proposed method, we conduct experiments on various engineering-related DSM cases collected from peer-reviewed literature.
 The experimental results demonstrate the practical applicability of our proposed LLM-based approach for combinatorial optimization of DSM.
 The main contributions of this paper are summarized as follows: